 Regimens that include both chemotherapy and hormonal therapy should not be considered outside a clinical trial because of the lack of data supporting any advantage of these combinations.
-Likewise, sequential use of tamoxifen and progestins is not indicated because of the absence of enhanced efficacy.

 Carcinosarcomas and other uterine sarcomas are uncommon tumors, accounting for less than 4% of all cancers of the uterine corpus.
 Carcinosarcomas, the most common histologic subtype, demonstrate both epithelial and stromal differentiation.
-Endometrial stromal sarcomas and leiomyosarcomas (LMSs) are characterized by differentiation toward one or more stromal tissues.
-LMSs occur at an earlier age than do carcinosarcomas, with a plateau observed in middle age.
+Endometrial stromal sarcomas and leiomyosarcomas are characterized by differentiation toward one or more stromal tissues.
+Leiomyosarcomas occur at an earlier age than do carcinosarcomas, with a plateau observed in middle age.
 There is strong epidemiologic evidence that prior exposure to pelvic irradiation may increase the risk for the development of uterine sarcomas.
-Generally, these tumors are characterized by aggressive growth, with early lymphatic or hematogeneous spread.
+Generally, these tumors are characterized by aggressive growth, with early lymphatic or hematogenous spread.
 The overall survival rate is poor, with the majority of deaths occurring within 2 years of diagnosis.

 Surgery is the mainstay of treatment for uterine sarcomas.
 For carcinosarcoma, this usually consists of total abdominal hysterectomy and bilateral salpingo-oophorectomy, with washings to be obtained for peritoneal cytology.
 The GOG prospective staging study reported a 17% incidence of nodal metastasis for this histologic subtype, so retroperitoneal nodes should be sampled as for poorly differentiated endometrial cancers.
 For patients with advanced/recurrent disease, aggressive surgical debulking does not appear to improve outcome.

 Hysterectomy with oophorectomy is the standard of care for patients with low-grade endometrial stromal sarcomas.
-Removal of the ovaries was thought to be critical, as these tumors tend to have very high concentrations of estrogen and progesterone receptors and often respond to hormonal therapy.
-However, Li et al recently reviewed a multi-institutional experience and reported that bilateral salpingo-oophorectomy did not appear to affect time to recurrence or overall survival.
+Removal of the ovaries was thought to be critical, because these tumors tend to have very high concentrations of estrogen and progesterone receptors and often respond to hormonal therapy.
+However, Li et al (Obstet Gynecol 2005) reviewed a multi-institutional experience and reported that bilateral salpingo-oophorectomy did not appear to affect time to recurrence or overall survival.
 Retention of ovarian function may be an option for premenopausal women with low-grade endometrial stromal sarcomas.
 Because these tumors have a tendency to spread via the lymphatics, resection of all disease, especially extension into the parametrium, should be attempted.
 This approach may require radical hysterectomy.

 The classic signs of a molar pregnancy include the absence of fetal heart sounds, physical evidence of a uterus that is larger than expected for gestational age, and vaginal bleeding.
 Although an intact fetus may coexist with a partial mole, this occurs in fewer than 1 in 100,000 pregnancies.